 Dementia is a term used to describe a number of conditions associated with a decline in memory and thinking skills.
 Alzheimer's disease is the most common form of dementia, accounting for around 60-80% of cases in the US.

 Some risk factors for dementia are well established.
 It is known that a person's risk of the condition increases with age, for example, and people with a family history of the condition are more likely to develop it themselves.

 Increasingly, researchers are looking at how an individual's weight influences their risk of dementia, but results have been conflicting.
-In 2011, for example, a study published in the journal Neurology linked midlife obesity to increased risk of dementia later in life.
+In 2011, for example, a study published in the journal Neurology linked midlife obesity to

 In February 2015, however, Medical News Today reported that while obesity may pose a higher dementia risk for young and middle-aged adults, it may protect against the condition for elderly individuals.

 In this latest study, Pocock and colleagues assessed the medical records of almost 2 million people in the UK in order to gain a better understanding of how obesity affects dementia risk.

 Looking at a period of 20 years, the researchers took their data from the Clinical Practice Research Datalink (CPRD) - a large database that holds the medical records of approximately 9% of the UK population.

 The adults included in the study were an average age of 55 at baseline and had a median body mass index (BMI) of 26.5 kg/m2, which falls into the overweight category.